TakhirKudusov/tropic-form-TWA/README.md

-## 👋 Welcome to the repo of Tropic Telegram Web-App!
+## 👋 Welcome to the repo of Tropic Telegram Web App!

 ### You must perform next steps to set up and run this project:
 1. Clone this repo to your local machine: